 My New Treadmill:

-I got the ProForm Performance Treadmill.
+I got a ProForm Performance Treadmill.
 It’s not very fancy but my main reason for getting a treadmill was to be sure I could run during the social distancing situation and in case the rules became more strict.

 My current fitness goals are to get back into 365 half marathon shape (be ready to run a half marathon all the time) and to run a PR marathon (this may be delayed due to race cancellations).